rivtlib-dev/rivtlib.github.io/docs/rvtext.md

-            *rivtText* is a superset of the markup language reStructuredText (reST)
+            *rivtapi* is a superset of the markup language reStructuredText (reST)

             defined at https://docutils.sourceforge.io/rst.html.
 It is designed for